jina-ai/jina/docs/fundamentals/document/document-quiz-source.md

 ### 8. When would you use `DocumentArrayMemmap` instead of `DocumentArray`?

 - `DocumentArrayMemmap` is just the name for `DocumentArray` in the internals of Jina code
-- When you need to index a large number of `Document`s and don't want to exhaust your memory
+- When you need to index a large number of `Document`s and don't want to exhaust your memory --correct-answer--
 - When you want to save disk space

 > When your DocumentArray object contains a large number of Document, holding it in memory can be very demanding.
 You may want to use [DocumentArrayMemmap](https://docs.jina.ai/fundamentals/document/documentarraymemmap-api/) to alleviate this issue.